dotnet/runtime/docs/design/specs/Ecma-335-Augments.md

 Section "I.12.6.6 Atomic reads and writes" adds clarification that the atomicity guarantees apply to built-in primitive value types and pointers only.

 A conforming CLI shall guarantee that read and write access of *built-in primitive value types and pointers* to properly aligned memory locations no larger than the native word size (the size of type native int) is atomic (see §I.12.6.2) when all the write accesses to a location are the same size.

+## Backward branch constraints

+Section "II.1.7.5 Backward branch constraints" is deleted.
+These constraints were not enforced by any mainstream .NET runtime and they are not respected by .NET compilers.
+It means that it is not possible to infer the exact state of the evaluation stack at every instruction with a single forward-pass through the CIL instruction stream.